Radix-Live/Guides/GatewayAPI-Dockerized/README.md

 # Radix Gateway API setup (Dockerized)

 ## Introduction
-The setup includes: Radix Full Node + Data Aggregator + Gateway API + Postres DB, all running on the same dedicated server via Docker Compose.
+The setup includes: Radix Full Node + Data Aggregator + Gateway API + Postgres DB, all running on the same dedicated server via Docker Compose.
 A Fully Dockerized setup is recommended due to its simplicity and is usually performant enough for private usage of the Gateway API.

 See also a variation with the installation of a [standalone Postgres DB + replica](../GatewayAPI-Full).